-Tools play a role in most witchcraft traditions, unless it’s important to learn what tools witches use and why.
+Tools play a role in most witchcraft traditions, so it’s essential to learn what tools witches use and why.

 There are ritual tools, like knives and chalices.

-There are also tools that are used in more everyday magic, like herbs, spoons, and measuring cups.
+Some tools are used in more everyday magic, like herbs, spoons, and measuring cups.

-Some tools, like salt, and multiple purposes and should be stocked up on.
+Some tools, like salt, have multiple purposes and should be stocked up on.

-The tools for witchcraft play a role in ritual, spell work, and have correspondences of their own that makes them powerful elements in magick.
+The tools for witchcraft play a role in ritual, spell work, and have correspondences of their own that make them powerful elements in magic.

 Do You Need Witch Tools?

-Aside from spell ingredients, which tools aren’t technically necessary.
+Aside from spell ingredients, witch tools aren’t technically necessary.

-They are useful in representing certain ideas or themes, but you can do without a dedicated wand or athame.
+They are useful in representing specific ideas or themes, but you can do without a dedicated wand or athame.

 I still recommend getting the basic tools, however.